OliviaWYQ/front-end-notes/Code Review.md

 6. avoid exporting unnesscessary function or const
 7. use const instead of let if possible
 8. avoid global const, use state instead, or it goes out of React updates
+9. use switch-case for handling multiple returns
+10. not use 'else' in if-else

 ## Publish and update code review
 create a new code review